Armenian Revolutionary Federation: Exile

 After the communists took over the short-lived First Republic of Armenia and ARF leaders were exiled, the Dashnaks moved their base of operations to where the Armenian diaspora had settled.
 With the large influx of Armenian refugees in the Levant, the ARF established a strong political structure in Lebanon and to a lesser extent, Syria.
-From 1921 to 1990, the Dashnaktsutiun established political structures in more than 200 states including the USA, where another large influx of Armenians settled.
+From 1921 to 1990, the Dashnaktsutiun established political structures in more than 200 states, including the USA, where a large number of Armenians had settled.

 With political and geographic division came religious division.
 One part of the Armenian Church claimed it wanted to be separate from the head, whose seat was in Echmiadzin, Armenian SSR.
 Some Armenians in the US thought Moscow tried to use the Armenian Church to promote Communists' ideas outside the country.
 The Armenian Church thus separated into two branches, Echmiadzin and Cilician, and started to operate separately.
 In the US, Echmiadzin branch churches of the Armenian Apostolic Church would not admit members of the ARF.
-This was one of the reasons why the ARF discouraged people from attending these churches and brought the representatives from a different wing of the church, the Armenian Catholicate of Cilicia, from Lebanon to the US.
-In 1933, members of ARF were convicted in the assassination of Armenian archbishop Levon Tourian in New York City.
+This was one of the reasons why the ARF discouraged people from attending these churches and brought the representatives from a different wing of the church, the Armenian Catholicosate of Cilicia, from Lebanon to the US.
+In 1933, members of ARF were convicted in the assassination of Armenian archbishop Levon Tourian with large butcher knives in New York City.
 Prior to his murder, the archbishop had been accused of being exclusively pro-Soviet by the ARF.
-The ARF was legally exonerated from any direct complicity in the assassination.
+The ARF was legally exonerated of any direct involvement in the assassination, but the incident weakened the party in the United States and led to its members being ostracized by the other Armenian political parties.

-During World War II, some Berlin-based ARF members saw an opportunity to remove Soviet control from Armenia by supporting the Nazis.
-The Armenian Legion, composed largely of former Soviet Red Army POWs, was led by Drastamat Kanayan.
-It participated in the occupation of the Crimean Peninsula but was later based in the Netherlands and France a result of Adolf Hitler's distrust of their loyalty.